Pastoral Care

 At Highlands there is a dedicated pastoral care team who offer pastoral support in various ways to our students.

-Each year group has a committed year team which is comprised of:
+Each year group has a committed year team which consists of:

 In addition to the year team, we also have a devoted pastoral team including: